 Make radish pickle:

-Combine all ingredients in a small bowl and stir to coat.
+Combine radishes, slices of fresh jalapeño, white vinegar, and 3 tablespoons water in a small bowl and stir to coat.
 Season with lots of salt.
 If liquid does not cover radishes, mix together equal parts white vinegar and water and add to bowl until radishes are covered.
 Set aside for 30 minutes.

 Make pineapple salsa: